 If there is a new network of mutual respect, reciprocity, and shared decision-making, it will need to come from members of these four groups.
 Each will need to change how it operates relative to its boat-mates.
 We see the core of the challenge this way:

 - Will long time, publically assisted residents who now live in a transformed community—but one where most biases still remain—trust a new invitation to reach out and connect across lines of difference?

-- Will supportive service staff, in the words of Peter Block “stop helping” long enough to listen and learn to trust that most, if not all, residents have capacity and wherewithal to not only help themselves but help others and contribute to community life?
+- Will supportive service staff, in the words of Peter Block, “stop helping” long enough to listen and learn to trust that most, if not all, residents have the capacity and wherewithal to not only help themselves but help others and contribute to community life?

 A community works or doesn’t work precisely because of the thousands of aggregate choices that all the people in community make every single day.
 Even with all the regulations and helpful programs in the world, we will never be able to control the thousands of choices that are made every day within a community.
 But with a growing awareness of just how powerfully our fortunes are linked—with growing accountability to each other—we can make the impact of different choices real and visible, and those choices can lead to habits, and those habits can redefine how we see ourselves and how we inhabit our community.

-We have lots of ideas (and some small successes) on sparking new networks among these four groups, but they won’t produce results unless the public housing transformation machine, both public and private, wakes up to the challenge and the possibilities of becoming as savvy about and invested in the people we are inviting to occupy these streets as we have been about the buildings that line them.
+We have lots of ideas (and some small successes) on sparking new networks among these four groups.
+But they won’t produce results unless the public housing transformation machine, both public and private, wakes up to the challenge and the possibilities of becoming as invested in the people we are inviting to occupy these streets as we have been about the buildings that line them.

 (Photo credit: Davide Taviani, via flickr, CC BY-SA 2.0)